-A density bonus shall be granted for Cluster Subdivisions advancing specific policy goals enumerated below.
+The Planning Board may, in its discretion, grant a density bonus for Cluster Subdivisions advancing specific policy goals enumerated below.
 The density bonus allows additional lots.
-The number of additional lots is calculated by multiplying the total number of allowed Fragment Lots by 0.25 (25%) and rounding to the nearest whole number.
-For example a 9 lot cluster would be allowed to add 2 additional Fragment Lots (9 x .25 = 2.25, rounded down to 2).
+The number of additional lots is calculated by multiplying the total number of allowed lots by 0.25 (25%) and rounding to the nearest whole number.